-What is Optical Lens?
+What is an Optical Lens?

 An optical lens is a transparent optical component used to converge or diverge light emitted from a peripheral object.
 The transmitted light rays then form a real or virtual image of the object.
 A good example of transmissive optical components is lenses, meaning that pass or transmit light.
 Other transmissive components include filters, windows, flats, prisms, beamsplitters, and waveplates, while the opposite category — reflective (which reflects light rather than transmits it) — includes optical mirrors and retroreflectors.
 Lenses are the optical components that form the basic building blocks of many common optical devices, including cameras, binoculars, microscopes, and telescopes.
 Lenses are essentially light-controlling elements and so are exploited for light gathering and image formation.